sokrypton/ColabFold/README.md

 +            and merge them.
 More specifically 3K sequences at qid at (0→0.2),(0.2→0.4),
 +            (0.4→0.6),(0.6→0.8) and (0.8→1).
 If you submitted your sequence between
 +            16Aug2021 and 20Aug2021, we recommend submitting again for best results!
-- 21Aug2021  The use_templates option in AlphaFold2_mmseqs2 is not properly working.
+  21Aug2021  The use_templates option in AlphaFold2_mmseqs2 is not properly working.
 We are
--            working on fixing this.
-If you are not using templates, this does not affect the
+             working on fixing this.
+If you are not using templates, this does not affect the the results.
--            the results.
 Other notebooks that do not use_templates are unaffected.
++ 21Aug2021  The templates issue is resolved!
 ```
 -----------------